milan252525/milan252525.github.io/thesis-journal.md

 }
 </style>

-# Finishing thesis in 30 days
+# FINISHING THESIS IN 30 DAYS

 My bachelor thesis is due in 30 days.
 As it is not much time to finish it, I figured making a journal about it might help me boost my productivity.